kishore3491/MachineLearning-projects/CIFAR10/README.md

 # Limitations:
 1. Fixed size input images: The current model only accepts images of size=[32,32,3].
 This is because of the need Flattening and Fully connected layers in the back, which expects a fixed size input.
 Publications like SPPNet suggest methods to accept variable size images.
+2. Object localization: The CIFAR10 images are mostly preprocessed, and those 32x32 tiny images represent only a single object at a time.
+Whereas, real world images are contains numerous objects within an image.
+Object detection and classification approaches like R-CNN, Fast R-CNN, Faster R-CNN could provide better outlook.